 Olive Oil - for frying

 Place bread in a small bowl.
-Cover with water and soak for about 1 minute, then drain water and squeeze out excess water out.
+Cover with water and soak for about 5-10 minutes, then drain water and squeeze out excess water out.
 Then break or cut soaked bread into ¼ inch or smaller pieces.

 Mix all ingredients (except garlic cloves) together with you hands until well combined.